rhel-labs/instruqt/tuned/02-review-tuned/assignment.md

 The child profile settings will take precedence over the duplicate tunings in the parent profile

-It is important to understand this concept since we will leverage this in the next step which is creating our own custom TuneD profile
+Lets move forward with the next step and create our own TuneD profile and customize it for our use case